WeAreSnook/MHCLG-CS-prototype-1.0/source/documentation/index.md

 ## Section 2: PROTECT against cyber-attack

-This section covers the requirement for proportionate security measures to be in place to protect Scottish public sector organisations (and their essential services and systems) from cyber-attack.
+This section covers the requirement for proportionate security measures to be in place to protect English Local Authorities (and their essential services and systems) from cyber-attack.
 The security control categories under this section cover:

 - Information security management
 - Physical/building security